Referential communication in heterogeneous communities of pre-trained visual deep networks: Experiments

-As table \ref{tab:ood-disc} shows, there is a significant accuracy drop (again, larger in the heterogeneous and population setups), but performance remains good enough to suggest that \textbf{the protocol is at least to some extent able to generalize to images depicting referents not seen during training}.
-Remarkably, population-based training slightly outperforms here heterogeneous one-to-one training.
-Discrete communication clearly lags behind continuous communication, although, once more, it is well above chance (which, as we're back here to the 64-image test batch setup, is at around 1.6\%).
-Appendix \ref{appendix:b} shows that discrete communication remains below continuous communication across a range of hyper-parameters of the former.
+As Tables \ref{tab:ood-sc-16} and \ref{tab:ood-sc-64} show, compared to in-domain results (Table \ref{tab:acc-speed}), there is a significant accuracy drop (larger in the more challenging heterogeneous and population setups), but performance remains good enough to suggest that \textbf{the protocol is able to generalize to images depicting referents not seen during training well above chance level} (recall that chance performance is here at $1/64\approx{}1.6\%$).
+Larger dimensionality seems again to help generalization, at least in the homogeneous and heterogeneous setups.

+Finally, we consider a different kind of referent generalization, in which we take the agents that were communication-trained on ImageNet, and test them on other datasets, that might contain very different referent distributions.
+In particular, Cifar100 focuses on a small number of concepts at a higher level of granularity than ImageNet;\footnote{Note that, while the agents are trained on ImageNet1K data, Cifar100 was used for the limited hyperparameter searches we describe in Appendix \ref{appendix:cont-hp}.} Places205 focuses on scenes rather than objects; CelebA is entirely composed of celebrity faces.